 - Extra clothing.
 If you still have some room left in your bag, and you should have plenty, throw in an extra set of dry clothes, especially socks and underwear.
 If you fall into the water, get caught in a downpour, or slide down a muddy hill, you’ll be glad you did.

 - Rain gear.
-A light and compact poncho, found at almost any retailer and very inexpensive, can save you a world of misery.
+A light and compact poncho, found at almost any retailer and very inexpensive.

 - Portable phone charger.
 This could be critical if you find yourself in an emergency and need to contact the authorities.
 Or if you need to power up a GPS unit.
-They’re a little more expensive, but they don’t take up much room, and they can literally be a lifesaver.
+They’re a little more expensive, but they don’t take up much room.

 - Compass and map.
 If you’re heading out into the wilderness, even on a marked trail, it’s not a bad idea to have an old-fashioned compass and a map of the area.
 Just in case.